punchcode-fullstack/student-resources/db-planning/README.md

 # Database relationships

 - one to one relationship
+  - is established with a foreign key on the both tables (if needed)
 - one to many relationship
   - is established with a foreign key on the "many" table
 - many to many relationship